 Treatments for Cerebral Palsy and Mental Health Disorders

+For individuals that wish to receive more help, talk to your doctor to see if medications such as antidepressants are a good fit for you.
 Keep in mind that medications for mental disorders may cause further motor impairment.
 Make sure to notify your doctor if you experience reduced motor function.
 You may be prescribed a different medication to prevent further functional impairment.

-Cerebral Palsy and Mental Health: Summary
+Understanding Cerebral Palsy and Mental Health